-The amelioration period for subscribers at the time Blue & Gray ceased publication (May 31, 2017), will expire February 28, 2018.
+The amelioration period for subscribers at the time Blue & Gray ceased publication (May 31, 2017), expired February 28, 2018.
 We will continue to maintain the website and store beyond the expiration date, so stay tuned for news and developments.

 Posts from the ‘Uncategorized’ Category